“WingArc software tools underpin our data delivery process.

 Future plans include the rollout out of WingArc’s Business Intelligence and Dashboarding solution, MotionBoard.

-This powerful business intelligence tool will help the organisation and its users share information on travel trends including the ability to post URL’s and blocks of data and text.
+This powerful business intelligence tool will help the organisation and its users share information on travel trends.

 Thanks to WingArc software, we are well placed to continue to deliver real value to Australia's constantly evolving tourism sector.